adritasharma/Kubernetes_GettingStarted/README.md

 **kubectl**

-The Kubernetes command-line tool, kubectl, allows to run commands (like create, delete, get logs etc) against Kubernetes clusters.
+The Kubernetes command-line tool, kubectl, allows to run commands against Kubernetes clusters.
+We can use kubectl to deploy applications, inspect and manage cluster resources, and view logs etc

 ### EKS - Elastic Kubernetes Service